EU threatens Lebanese politicians with sanctions over crisis | Politics

 “We cannot understand that nine months after the resignation of a prime minister, there is still no government in Lebanon,” Borrell said.
 “Only an urgent agreement with the International Monetary Fund will rescue the country from a financial collapse.”
 “There is no time to waste.
 You are at the edge of the financial collapse,” he said in English.

-Borrell said the EU stands ready to assist Lebanon and its people but warned that if there is further obstruction to solutions “we will have to consider other courses of actions as some member states have proposed.”
-“The council of the European Union has been including other options, including targeted sanctions,” Borrell said.

-He added: “Of course we prefer not to go down this road and we hope that we will not have to but it is in the hands of the Lebanese leadership.''
+Borrell later met with Hariri, Diab and Parliament Speaker Nabih Berri.
+Diab's office said the outgoing prime minister told Borrell that they key solution to Lebanon's crisis is for a new government to be formed that should resume talks with the IMF that his Cabinet initiated last year.
+Borrell said the EU stands ready to assist Lebanon and its people but warned that if there is further obstruction to solutions to the multi-dimensional crisis “we will have to consider other courses of actions as some member states have proposed.”
+“The council of the European Union has been including other options, including targeted sanctions,” Borrell said. ''Of course we prefer not to go down this road and we hope that we will not have to but it is in the hands of the Lebanese leadership.''
 Borrel rejected claims by some Lebanese politicians that refugees are the cause of the crisis, saying it is “homemade.”
-“It is not fair (to say) that the crisis in Lebanon comes from the presence of refugees,” he said referring to a nearly 1 million Syrian refugees who fled the war in their country to Lebanon.
+“It is not fair (to say) that the crisis in Lebanon comes from the presence of refugees,” he said referring to nearly 1 million Syrian refugees who fled the war in their country to Lebanon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)